MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/insights/code-optimizations-vscode-extension.md

    :::image type="content" source="./media/code-optimizations/code-optimizations-performance-blade.png" alt-text="Screenshot of Code Optimizations located in the Performance blade.":::

 1. Make note of:
-  - The Application Insights resource name
+    - The Application Insights resource name.
-  - The account with which you're signed into the Azure portal
+    - The account with which you're signed into the Azure portal.

 #### Get the Application ID for your app